chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes

+- 3.8.0
+   - Creates a [status name]_status.json file for each dag_json received, which each step updates with information about itself and its status.

 - 3.7.6
    - Fail with an informative user error if the input contains broken read pairs.